 Upon successful completion of the program, graduates will be awarded a Master of Medical Science (MMS) degree and be eligible to sit for the PA National Certifying Exam (PANCE).

-Medicine Beside Experienced & Faithful Physician Assistants
+Serve Beside Experienced & Faithful Medical Professionals

 This entry-level master’s degree program consists of 131 semester hours of graduate work divided into three phases that span 24 consecutive months.
 The Didactic Phase represents the preclinical year and spans 12 months.
 The Clinical Phase represents the clinical year and consists of 11 months of supervised clinical education and coursework.
 The Summative Phase is 1 month in duration and represents the final stage of training.
 Learn more about the program.